PET HEALTH

 Time and rest are key to your dog’s recovery.
 If your dog has trouble sleeping, try putting a rolled-up blanket or towel under their head for support.
 Spend time on the floor with them while their world is all topsy-turvy.

 Vestibular disease in dogs is not life-threatening.
-Be sure to keep them cared for during recovery.
+But be sure to keep them cared for during recovery.
 Provide love and support for them, and they'll be back to their fun-loving self in no time.

-Keeping your pup happy and healthy is your priority, especially as they age.
-Vestibular disease is common, treatable, and not a death sentence for your dog.
+Keeping your pup happy and healthy is a priority, especially as they age.
+Vestibular disease is common, generally treatable, and not a death sentence for your dog.
 However, it can be costly to treat if you don’t have pet insurance.
-Consider investing in a dog insurance policy with MetLife¹ to help you save money during the process of getting a diagnosis.²
+MetLife Pet offers dog insurance plans that are fully customizable to fit your budget and lifestyle needs, so you don’t have to choose between your budget and your pet.
+Get reimbursed for up to 90% of the cost of covered services, including diagnosis, treatment, and even dog rehabilitation!5

 Help Keep Your Dog Healthy and Happy